nabaxo/janq/README.md

 (Sloperator: For your own sanity, just use the single `duration` and `easing` keys, check [here](#sibling-animation-duration-divergence)).

 \*\*(Sloperator: I don't know why I even put this in, I guess if you wanna go lower framerate than your actual framerate for performance reasons.
-Anyway just omitting this or setting it to `auto`, janq detects the display with the highest framerate and uses that; This is also the smoothest on windows due to some technical bullshit. **Note: Providing a fixed framerate on Linux skips the `kscreen-doctor` detection call entirely, saving a bit of CPU/RAM during use.**).
+Anyway just omitting this or setting it to `auto`, janq detects the display with the highest framerate and uses that; This is also the smoothest on windows due to some technical bullshit.)
+ _**Note**: Providing a fixed framerate on Linux skips the `kscreen-doctor` detection call entirely, saving a bit of CPU/RAM during use._.

 #### Slide Direction